Plan your journey

 Compare the smartest ways to get to your destination.

 Running between Canterbury and Chartham this 3 mile long traffic free multi-user route following National Cycle Route 18 provides a beautiful and tranquil journey along the banks of the River Stour.
-Enjoy cycling through heritage sites like Chartham paper mill and Milton church whilst passing across the river and through marshes and meadows enjoying river views, Kingfishers and other wildlife if you’re lucky!
+Enjoy cycling through heritage sites like Milton church whilst passing across the river and through marshes and meadows enjoying river views, Kingfishers and other wildlife if you’re lucky!